heikadog/zml/zml.md

 309. RachelTheFictionkin (@rachelgardner.bsky.social) is a zoophile, according to her own admission: (<https://archive.today/d3xZw>).
 310. Exotic Erotics (@exotic-erotics.bsky.social) is a manufacturer of sex toys.
 It uses lifecasting to manufacture its toys, which involves directly modeling the toys after an a real animal's genitals by stimulating and 3D scanning the animal's genitals.
 This is unethical.
 311. Dyl (@kinkybrowntwink.bsky.social), Silly (@sillysinister.bsky.social), Synesthesia (@synesthesiacoyote.bsky.social), Mother (@astranovella.bsky.social), Mud (@muttmud.bsky.social), Dutch Otter (@bottomotter91.bsky.social), and puff (@blinkybutt.bsky.social) are open zoophiles.
-312. Zoosexual Labeling Service is a zoophilic labeller that labels zoophiles.
-To protect our users and cull a potential network effect, we've taken an additional step to hide this labeller for all Laelaps subscribers in addition to labelling and listing.
+312. To protect our users and cull a potential network effect, we've hidden a pro-zoophile labeller for all Laelaps subscribers in addition to labelling and listing.
-313. Wenda (@necroventi.bsky.social), and lai (kittykatlover.bsky.social) are open zoophiles.
+313. Wenda (@necroventi.bsky.social), lai (kittykatlover.bsky.social), GineFloki (ginef.bsky.social), and Spike (spike-morningstar.bsky.social) are open zoophiles.